ARE YOU READY TO collaborate WITH US?

 Steps to Becoming a LPC Intern in the State of Texas

-- Masters degree in counseling or psychology and the potential intern has checked with the LPC Board’s list of required classes to verify that he/she has already taken the required classes.
+- Masters degree in counseling or psychology and the potential intern has checked with the LPC Board’s list of required classes to verify that he/she has already taken the required courses.
 Do not assume that you have taken all of the required classes, you need to check the LPC Board’s list of acceptable & required classes.
 This is the most common mistake that interns make when applying for licensure and the reason why many intern licenses are delayed or denied.

 - Successful completion of the Natl.
 Counselor Exam (NCE) and the Texas Jurisprudence Exam (go to LPC Board website and you can take it online).